Types of mortgage loans

 Maybe you’re a homebuyer running a rapidly growing business.
 An interest-only loan could help you save money to reinvest into your business for faster growth.
 You could also benefit if you don’t plan on settling into a home for long or are buying it for a short-term investment.

 If you don’t fall into any of the above categories, you may not be able to experience the full benefits of interest-only loans — but you’ll still have to deal with the downside.
-A regular mortgage might be a better option if this is the case for you.
+A traditional mortgage might be a better option if this is the case for you.

 Which mortgage is right for you?
 Learn about the different types of home loans and how to choose a mortgage that will fit your needs.